RoBOPPics/BB/_pages/app-man-coreController.md

 ### Voice Controller using Headset

 The voice controller can be used with any sweatproof bluetooth headset.

-It has many of the same functions as the buttons, but it is much easier to run a training session without holding your smartphone in one hand.
+It offers many of the same functions as the buttons, but you will find it much easier to run a training session without holding your smartphone in one hand.

 ![Playlist Image](../assets/images/VoiceController.jpg){: width="300" .align-center }